Get started checklist for Ad Exchange

 - Prevention of channel conflict through the management of how inventory is presented to advertisers.

-- Ad Exchange permits you to offer a piece of inventory at a minimum CPM based on branding type--branded, anonymous or semi-transparent.
-Minimum CPMs can even be targeted to specific buyers or advertisers.
+- Ad Exchange permits you to offer a piece of inventory at a minimum CPM.
+Minimum CPMs can be targeted to specific buyers or advertisers.

 - Configure category and ad technology blocks for any inventory segment, large or small.